zacka37/Final-Project/Skills.md

-## Techincal Skills
+## Hard Skills

 ---
 * Full-stack Python developer.
 * Markdown developer.
 * HTML5 and CSS3 with "Responsive Web Design" certification.
-* knowledge of computer hardware.
+* Knowledge of computer hardware.
 * Adobe Creative Cloud.

 ## Soft Skills

 ---
-* I Taught myself HTML AND CSS after high school by following the curriculum from FreeCodeCamp.org.
+* I taught myself HTML and CSS after high school by following the curriculum from FreeCodeCamp.org.
-* College club leader (Trend club).
+* High school club leader (Trend Club) and was on the Yearbook committee.
-* I am a Visual and tactile learner.
+* I am a visual and tactile learner.
-* Great school grade tutor and a great babysitter.
 * Motivator.

 ---